UFC Fight Night: Belfort vs Henderson 3: Predictions & Analysis

 A few statistical edges stand out.
 Trujillo throws significantly more leather — a 0.5 sig. strike per minute gap.
 Tibau is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Tibau has tighter striking defense, making opponents miss more often.

 The Pick: Gleison Tibau over Abel Trujillo.
-This is essentially a pick'em.
-The model nudges toward Tibau at 54%, but there's almost nothing separating these two.
+The model gives Tibau a slight nod at 55% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Johnny Case vs Yan Cabral